efsalvarenga/arrival_pcs/docs/5010_Kiev_Context.md

 | Spirituality        | They worship a pantheon of nature spirits, each associated with different aspects of their environment, such as whispers, weather and animals.                                                                                                                                                                       |
 | Rites of Passage    | Important milestones in a Vostok Kin's life are marked by elaborate ceremonies that often involve tests of skill and endurance.
 Includes the Rite of the Transcend Spore, when **Primer** Spores are consumed ritualistically.                                                                                       |
 | Conflict Resolution | Disputes are settled through council meetings where elders mediate and seek the wisdom of the spirits.                                                                                                                                                                                                               |

+## Scouts departure

+Summary to be added after first session.